Food Safety Program

 Bon Appétit Newsletter

 Quarterly, the EH Division distributes the publication FoodTalk to establishments it permits in the City.
 In combination with this publication, the EH Division has created its own newsletter, Bon Appétit, to provide more specific information about the happenings in Alexandria City.
-Issues of Bon Appétit are available below:
+Issues of Bon Appétit are available by contacting 703.746.4910.

 Food Safety Education Month